microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 To support pane navigation, the tab switcher can simply have another column to the right of the tab list to show a list of panes inside the selected tab.
 As the user iterates through the tab list, they can simply hit right to dig deeper into the tab's panes, and hit left to come back to the tab list.
 Each tab's list of panes will be MRU or in-order, depending on which `displayOrder` arg was provided to the `openTabSwitcher` keybinding.

 Pane navigation is a clear next step to build on top of the tab switcher, but this spec will specifically deal with just tab navigation in order to keep the scope tight.
-The tab swticher implementation just needs to allow for pane navigation to be added in later.
+The tab switcher implementation just needs to allow for pane navigation to be added in later.

 ### Tab Search by Name/Title